Casual dining Recipes

 Directions

-• Plate steak, top with sauce & shrimp.
+• Plate steak, pour sauce over, top with shrimp.

 Notes